-Students are NOT allowed to utilize backpacks throughout the day; however, students may use the ALCS drawstring bag.
+Students are NOT allowed to utilize backpacks throughout the day.
 Students will only be allowed to go to their lockers during passing time and between periods.
 Students are not permitted to go to their lockers during class time.

 Student lockers and desks remain the property of the school.
 Students have no right or reasonable expectation of privacy in their desks or lockers.
 ALCS reserves the right to inspect desks and lockers without prior notice or student consent at any time, per the school's discretion.
 Also, the school is not responsible for books, clothing, or valuables left in lockers.
 A student shall not place or keep in a locker any article or material which is of a non-school nature and may cause or tend to cause the disruption of the mission of the school.